-Join Mark Struthers for an in-depth discussion in this video Stripping out dead air with the Detect Silence function, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Stripping out dead air with the Detect Silence function, part of Learning Cubase Pro 8.

 - Inevitably, when you are recording vocals,…well, in fact, anything when you are using a microphone,…when you are in the studio and your…performer has got some headphones on,…there will be some headphone bleed into the microphone.…Now, to be honest, this vocal track isn't too bad.…There are one or two occasions…where it's a little bit prominent.…But for our example here I'm going to be looking…at what we can do to remove headphone bleed…and also any long periods of silence…that we don't want to include.…I'll go through a couple of methods…and then you'll see which you prefer.…

 Now you'll remember, with this vocal track…there is quite a bit of silence at the beginning,…complete silence, but then just before…the vocal comes in properly,…there is a little bit of headphone bleed.…Well, let's strip away this silence at the beginning.…You've seen me do this before.…If you left click right down in the bottom left there,…your cursor will change to that double-ended arrow.…And then all you need to do is drag…to the right there to remove that silence.…